 Types of Crossing Guard

-There were about 74,300 jobs for Crossing Guard in 2016 (in the United States).
+In 2016, there was an estimated number of 74,300 jobs in the United States for Crossing Guard.
 New jobs are being produced at a rate of 8.5% which is above the national average.
 The Bureau of Labor Statistics predicts 6,300 new jobs for Crossing Guard by 2026.
 The BLS estimates 14,500 yearly job openings in this field.

 The states with the most job growth for Crossing Guard are Utah, Nevada, and Idaho.
 Watch out if you plan on working in Maine, New Jersey, or South Dakota.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Crossing Guards is somewhere between $19,320 and $47,810.

 Crossing Guards who work in Alaska, New York, or Washington, make the highest salaries.